 Capability Based Planning: Kick-start, implement and grow in 10 steps

-Some approaches advocate creating a full Capability Map of your entire organization as a starting point.
-While we see the benefits of that, for instance, to avoid overlapping capabilities, we think that an iterative approach is more practical for most larger organizations, simply because of the scale of the effort.
+This blog addresses establishing and growing Capability-based Planning in your organization.
+Some approaches advocate creating a full Capability Map of your organization as a starting point.
+While we see the benefits of that, for instance, to avoid overlapping capabilities, we think an iterative approach is more practical for most larger organizations, simply because of the scale of the effort.
 Moreover, such an approach will ease your stakeholders into this approach without forcing them to change their established ways of working overnight and avoid the pitfall of ‘analysis paralysis’.

 Our approach consists of the following steps (though you may want to pick and choose which are most relevant to your organization and the resource capacity available):